Skip to content

 • Walking: Many neighborhoods are perfect for strolls.
 You’ll spot little shops and cafés on every corner.

-• Strollers: Bring a lightweight stroller if you have young kids.
+• Strollers: If you have young kids, bring a lightweight stroller.
 Some metro stations don’t have elevators, so be ready to carry it up stairs sometimes.

 Paris Metro Tips

-• Download a Paris transport app before you go, and map your routes to avoid long waits.
+• Map routes before you go: Download a Paris transport app and route your day by neighborhood to avoid extra transfers.

 Walking in Paris